-The Province of Liège, located in Wallonia, is a real playground for urban exploration (urbex) enthusiasts.
-This region is full of abandoned sites, each with its own charm and unique history.
-Whether you are an experienced urban explorer or a curious amateur, here is a selection of the five must-see urbex sites in the Province of Liège.
+The Province of Liège, located in Wallonia, is a true playground for urban exploration (urbex) enthusiasts.
+This region is teeming with abandoned sites, each with its own unique charm and history.
+Whether you're an experienced urban explorer or a curious amateur, here's a selection of five must-see urbex sites in the Province of Liège.

-The IM Thermal Power Station , located near Charleroi, is an iconic place for urbex enthusiasts.
-Closed in 2007, this former power plant, with its imposing cooling towers, is today one of the most impressive sites in Belgium.
+The IM Thermal Power Plant , located near Charleroi, is an iconic spot for urban exploration enthusiasts.
+Closed in 2007, this former power plant, with its imposing cooling towers, is now one of the most impressive sites in Belgium.

 Site Features